wagerfield/onno/docs/features.md

 In practice this means you can reference design tokens within a `theme` such as `colors` or `fontSizes` within variant style objects like `buttonStyles` or `globalStyles`.

 This circumvents the need for declaring constants and referencing them throughout your theme.
-As a direct result of this feature, themes can be serialized into JSON if desired.
+As a direct result of this feature, themes can be serialized into JSON if so desired.

-Declare design tokens once.
-Reference them everywhere.

 ```jsx
 import styled from "styled-components"